The Best Small-Cap Stocks to Buy Now

-The second half of 2024 could be much more favorable for stockpickers looking for the best small-cap stocks to buy.
+The final quarter of 2025 and first quarter of the new year could be much more favorable for stockpickers looking for the best small-cap stocks to buy.

-That might sound counterintuitive after the way small caps performed through the first half of the year.
+That might sound counterintuitive after the way small caps have underperformed during the current bull market.
 After all, small caps as an asset class have been a dud.
-They went nowhere as mega-cap stocks pushed the broader market to record highs seemingly every other day.
+They've struggled to keep up as mega-cap stocks pushed the broader market to record highs.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.